-It’s a well produced, fun, harmless picture that does a good job of taking the piss out of old school spy film cliches, as well as mocking the obsolete colonial attitudes of its characters.
-It isn’t nearly as clever as it wants to be, and plays some of its jokes into the ground, but it’s redeemed by a classy look and winning performances, particularly from Dujardin.
-His priceless facial expressions occasionally elevate pedestrian jokes to laugh-out-loud moments — his finest moment, perhaps, a hilarious dance solo at the British Embassy.
+It’s a well produced, fun, harmless picture that does a good job of taking the piss out of the cliches of spy cinema, as well as mocking the obsolete colonial attitudes of its characters.
+It isn’t nearly as clever as it thinks it is, and plays some of its jokes into the ground, but it’s redeemed by a classy look and winning performances, particularly from Dujardin.
+His priceless facial expressions occasionally elevate pedestrian jokes to laugh-out-loud moments; his finest moment, perhaps, is a spontaneous dance solo at the British Embassy.

 The plot is at once absurd and predictable, and like a lot of over-the-top comedy it’s pretty uneven, but it’s worth a watch, particularly if you’re familiar with the material it’s spoofing.